harness/developer-hub/docs/platform/variables-and-expressions/extracting-characters-from-harness-variable-expressions.md

 This can be helpful with [built-in variable expressions](harness-variables.md) such as `<+artifact.tag>`, `<+artifact.image>`, or variables that contain version numbers or other important strings.

-To return characters, you can use the `contains(CharSequence s)` method with your variable expression.
+To verify character sequence, you can use the `contains(CharSequence s)` method with your variable expression.

 Let's look at an example where you have a variable named `<+version>` that evaluates to `1234`.